-1. View online First Steps module to understand the basics of education abroad, and discuss with your academic advisor how an IE3 Global internship will fit in your curriculum at OSU.
+1. Create a Getting Started account and connect with an Ambassador to understand the basics of education abroad, and discuss with your academic advisor how an IE3 Global internship will fit in your curriculum at OSU.

 3. Call the OSU GO office (541-737-3662) to make an appointment with one of the OSU GO ambassadors to learn more details about IE3 Global Internship program.
-OSU-Cascades students: Contact John Chavez to discuss how an IE3 Global internship will fit in your academic curriculum.
+OSU-Cascades students: Contact Maribeth Erlich to discuss how an IE3 Global internship will fit in your academic curriculum.